• Skip to primary navigation

 • Starting at the short end, arrange 6 pieces across the short end, with the cut side up.
 Repeat this procedure with the remaining pieces.

 • In a medium bowl, beat eggs with a fork or whisk.
-Gradually whisk in milk, then add sugar and salt.
+Gradually whisk in milk, then add sugar, vanilla and salt.
 Drizzle this mixture slowly over the sandwich pieces until all pieces are coated.
 It’s ok if the mixture pools at the bottom.
 The bread will soak it up.

 • Place butter in a small microwave-safe bowl and cover with a paper towel.
 Microwave on HIGH for 25 seconds.
 Stir gently until the butter is completely melted.
 Using a pastry brush, brush or drizzle melted butter over the sandwich pieces.